-Value 3b: Follow the Blue Raven Six-Step Problem Solving Approach
+Value 3B: Follow the Blue Raven Six-Step Problem Solving Approach

-1. Develop a High-Trust Culture
+- Develop a High-Trust Culture

-2. Be Efficient
+- Be Efficient

-3. Continuously Improve
+- Continuously Improve

-3a: Gather data to make decisions
+3A: Gather data to make decisions

-3b: Follow the Blue Raven six-step problem solving approach
+3B: Follow the Blue Raven six-step problem solving approach

-3c: Try new things and fail quickly
+3C: Try new things and fail quickly

-3d: Be go-getters
+3D: Be go-getters

-You will often hear: “You just know when something is a problem!” or “I’ve never really wondered that before…I guess it’s when there’s a problem?”
-Without proper problem identification, it’s impossible to live our value of continuous improvement.
+You will often hear something along the lines of, “You just know when something is a problem,” or “I’ve never really wondered that before…I guess it is when there is a problem?”
+Without proper problem identification, it is impossible to live our value of continuous improvement.

 Mike Rother’s book, Toyota Kata, explains it best.
 Put simply, problems are gaps between observations and expectations.
-Mike explains that to identify a problem, you need all 3 components.
+Mike explains to identify a problem, you need all 3 components.